5 min read

 Beyond Diving

-Non-divers and snorkelers find plenty to enjoy.
-The shallow areas allow snorkelers and freedivers to reach many wrecks with ease, and 35-foot visibility means you can see attractions from the surface on clear days.
+Non-divers and snorkelers can find plenty to enjoy.
+The shallow areas allow snorkelers and free divers to reach many wrecks with ease, and 35-foot visibility means you can see attractions from the surface on clear days.

 Kayaks are available for rent, offering a relaxing alternative for those not scuba diving.
 Credit: Athens Scuba Park